Norm resolvent convergence of discretized Fourier multipliers: Introduction

 \item The pseudo-relativistic free Hamiltonian $\sqrt{-\Delta+m^2}-m$, $m\geq0$.
 We obtain a rate of $h$, using $\alpha = 1$ and $\beta = 0$. \end{itemize} Moreover, for $V\not\equiv 0$ these rates are at most $h^{\theta'}$.

 Concerning previous results, Nakamura and Tadano~\cite{NT} were the first authors to obtain norm resolvent convergence for the Laplacian plus a potential and its discretization, as far as we know.
 They use an orthonormal sequence to define embedding and discretization operators.
+A noteworthy difference, however, is that they consider a larger class of potentials $V$ that are allowed to be unbounded from above.
+The proof in \cite{NT} for unbounded $V$ cannot directly be adapted to the general class of $H_0$ in our setting.
+For specific choices of $G_0$ this might be possible, but it seems that no general statement covering the class of $H_0$ considered here can be obtained for a class of unbounded potentials.
+The underlying technical issue is that such a $V$ is not $H_0$-bounded, but in case of the Laplacian it is $H$-bounded; see e.g.\ the proofs of \cite[Lemmas~2.4 and 2.5]{NT} involving the specific structure of the Laplacian.

 Many papers prove strong or weak convergence of solutions to equations involving the Laplacian or the fractional Laplacian, often in the context of non-linear equations.
 See for example the paper by Hong and Yang~\cite{HoYa19} and the references therein.

 Bambusi and Penati~\cite{BP} approximate a class of non-linear Schr\"{o}dinger equations in dimensions one and two by discrete non-linear Schr\"{o}dinger equations using a finite element method.
 With these results they prove existence of soliton-type solutions to the discretized equations based on known existence results for the continuous equations.